ENSAYO

 The methodological work is carried out under the qualitative approach, accompanied by the theory based on various authors who give their perspective based on their own experiences to clarify the terms of pain and suffering.
 Due to the diversity of positions of authors such as Viktor Frankl, Émmanuel Lévinas, Elisabeth Kübler-Ross, Saint Maximilian Kolbe, among others, for whom the text provides brief biographical data to better understand them.
 The looks at suffering have been divided into two groups: an author or authors influenced by Cartesian dualism and an author or authors that include(s) the transcendence of God.

 The historical context is given to us by WWII and the process of secularization of society.
-Finally, the information was written taking into account the points of view of the authors on pain and suffering in an organized essay.
+Finally, the information was written considering the points of view of the authors on pain and suffering in an organized essay.

 A SECULAR AGE